It has been two years since the devastating Australian bushfires of 2019-20. Now we need to find out how the bush is recovering- and you can help.

 How to participate in the Big Bushfire BioBlitz

 There are three events running in February and March 2022.
-You can register your interest at the Big Bushfire BioBlitz event page.
+You can register your interest at the Big Bushfire BioBlitz event page[Link will open in a new window].
 Following registration, you will receive more information after you have registered.

 BioBlitz 1: Greater Blue Mountains World Heritage Area